V2i/Sporganized/README.md

 ## ✅ Features

 - ✅ Automatically fetch all your liked songs from Spotify
-- ✅ Extract artist genres via Spotify's metadata
+- ✅ Extract artist genres via Spotify's metadata and other metadata from [Discog](https://www.discogs.com/fr/) and [LastFM](https://www.last.fm/)
-- ✅ Group tracks by genre (you can customize or filter genre categories)
+- ✅ Group tracks by genre (you can customize or filter genre groups by editing <a href="./src/genre_groups.py">`genre_groups.py`</a>)
-- ✅ Create a dedicated playlist per genre in your Spotify account
+- ✅ Group tracks by moop (using ML and metadata from other databases)
-- ✅ Load environment variables securely via `.env`
+- ✅ Delete all the playlist created with scripts
 - ✅ Cross-platform support (tested on **Windows** and **Linux**)

 ---